 On the subject of Varroa mites, I am a slow learner.
-I was always really against using any sort of chemical treatments in the hive until I applied myself to learn more about what each treatment does for the bees and their health.
+I was always really against using any sort of chemical treatments in the hives until I decided to learn more about what each treatment does for the bees and their health.
 Mites are the issue.
-Mites need to be eradicated.
+So, they need to be eradicated.

 In a conversation with the man that I buy my bees from in early-July this year, he said to me, “Get your mite-away strips on by mid-August” I said, “I usually do that around the end of October”.
 He replied, “If you wait until the end of October, then I will see you again in April for new bees”.